 Tracy Edwards: Life on a boat is a microcosm, and you share this little space of 18 meters in length with 12 women.
 The senses are accentuated, heightened, and exaggerated — your perception changes.
 There is nowhere to hide.
 You can’t just leave as you would in the office and slam the door.
 As a skipper, you’re on display all the time.
 Everyone pays attention to your reactions, emotions, what you’re saying.
 Sometimes when I was worried, I would hide that.
 But most of the time, you just are what you are.

 Being yourself also contributes to an honest team.
-Already before the race, we had done all those miles, and we spent longer together than almost any other team because we had to build Maiden ourselves and fight so hard to get to the start line.
+We had already done all those miles before the race, and we spent longer together than almost any other team because we had to build Maiden ourselves and fight so hard to get to the start line.
 And then, when we finally crossed it, we were battle-hardened.
 We had a bit of a wobble before the start, which was my fault, no one else’s.
-But because of the strength of the team, we pulled back from that.
+But because of the team's strength, we pulled back from that.
 When we finally set off, we knew that we could do well.

-You refer to the conflict between you and first mate Marie-Claude Kieffer Heys that led to her dismissal shortly before the race.
-If you look back at your younger self today, how would you have handled the situation differently?
+You refer to the conflict between you and your first mate, Marie-Claude Kieffer Heys, which led to her dismissal shortly before the race.
+Looking back at your younger self today, how would you have handled the situation differently?

-Tracy Edwards: I regret very few things in my life, and one is not dealing with this situation in a more mature way.
-Because six months before that happened, I should have had the conversation with her.
+Tracy Edwards: I regret very few things in my life, and one is not dealing with this situation more maturely.
+Because six months before that happened, I should have had a conversation with her.
 But I didn’t have the confidence.
 And I thought: “She’s better than me.
 I don’t want to lose her.
 I can’t run this without her.”
 Some pretty selfish thinking was going on there on my part.
-Because it wasn’t about her, it was about my success and what I wanted.
+Because it wasn’t about her; it was about my success and what I wanted.

 As a leader, you have to consider everyone’s position.
 I did not tell her until two weeks before the start of the race.
-I scuppered any chance she had of getting on another boat and that was awful.
-After the race we had a long talk, and today we are best friends.
+I scuppered at any chance she had of getting on another boat, and that was awful.
+After the race, we talked for a long time, and today, we are best friends.
 She’s looking after Maiden in Hamble as we speak.
 But I think what I’ve realized from that situation is not letting it escalate in the first place and having difficult conversations much earlier with people.
-I’ve also learned how to speak with team members without flattening them, having a positive engagement, and being more candid.
+I’ve also learned how to speak with team members without flattening them, have a positive engagement, and be more candid.

 “If I had not met HM King Hussein I of Jordan and if he had not stepped in, Maiden would not have happened,” recalls Tracy Edwards.
 Photo via www.themaidenfactor.org.